scepter7/homesentry/README.md

 This software is supposed to be used with [Telegram bot](https://github.com/eliasxyz/pytelebot).

 ## Requirements
+You need to have Python 3.6+ and pip installed.

 Requirements are listed in `requirements.txt` file.
 Install them with `pip install -r requirements.txt`.

 **Warning!
 Some systems, such as Raspberry Pi, require manual OpenCV compilation, installing it with pip will fail!**